bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

    Use this field to document your data class

 Annotations
-   Annotations can be set to control certain behaviours:
+   Annotations can be set to control certain behaviors:

    BusinessCaseData
       Objects of the data class are stored in the Business Data Store